fuzinato/fuzinato.github.io/_posts/2018-01-13-npm-cli-setting-default-configuration.md

 ```bash
 npm set init-author-name "Dario Fuzinato" -g
 ```
 Now every time new package.json is being initiated, author name will be set to it.
-Properties you can change to default:
+Here is a list of properties you can change:
 - init-author-name
 - init-author-email
 - init-author-url